microsoft/FluidFramework/docs/content/start/property/property-binder-runtime-representation.md

 Object3D-1.0.0, but then a specialization Mesh3DModel may be needed for schema Mesh3D-1.0.0, that inherits from Object3D-1.0.0.

-The *PropertyBinder* supports this; simply register multiple runtime representations for a given bindingType, but with the different *Property* types.
-When getRuntimeModel is called for a *Property*, the *PropertyBinder* will create the most specialized runtime representation for the given *Property* type and binding type.
+The *DataBinder* supports this; simply register multiple runtime representations for a given bindingType, but with the different *Property* types.
+When getRuntimeModel is called for a *Property*, the *DataBinder* will create the most specialized runtime representation for the given *Property* type and binding type.